 - A project manager — someone to oversee associated tasks and ensure the team met key deadlines

 - A business analyst — someone who could ensure the software implementation aligned with company goals

 - A subject matter expert — someone who could answer questions about specific requirements

 - A system administrator — the person who assists with all technical aspects of the software implementation

-- An internal communications manager — the person who kept the company updated on pertinent information related to the implementation
+- An internal communications manager — the person who kept the company updated on pertinent information related to the software implementation

 - An event coordinator — someone to keep employees engaged and excited about what’s to come (especially if you’re planning a launch party)